DrSanchez/captain-seahorse/README.md

 # captain-seahorse
-rust code for the oort.rs simulation game
+My rust code for the oort.rs simulation game

+##### SPOILERS WITHIN

 Personal development of rust code for oort simulation.

-Just need a sane place to start building up a proper codebase.
+Just need a sane place to maintain the code.